Icon Pharmacy Logo

 Heat and Dehydration

-There is an increased risk of heat stroke and dehydration during the summer months.
-Pilgrims should consume adequate liquids and salts and bring basic medicines with them.
-Hajj 2026 falls in May and June when temperatures in Makkah can exceed 45°C.
+There is an increased risk of heat stroke and dehydration during summer months.
+Hajj 2026 falls in late May and June when temperatures in Makkah can exceed 45°C. Pilgrims should consume adequate liquids and salts and bring basic medicines with them.

 Respiratory Illness